HealthCatalyst/documentation/HCRTools/docs/index.md

 # Welcome to HCRTools

 The purpose?
-Get you started in R with healthcare machine learning.
+Get you started with healthcare machine learning in R.

 ## What can you do with it?